tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 In DTLS 1.3, the message transcript is computed over the original TLS 1.3-style Handshake messages without the message_seq, fragment_offset, and fragment_length values.
-Note that this is a change from DTLS 1.2 where which those values were included in the transcript.
+Note that this is a change from DTLS 1.2 where those values were included in the transcript.

 The first message each side transmits in each association always has